 The main script

 A main script is a simulation script.
-By default, each scene in V-REP will have one main script.
+By default, each scene in CoppeliaSim will have one main script.
 It contains the basic code that allows a simulation to run.
 Without main script, a running simulation won't do anything.

 Following is the typical main script, slightly simplified: